 For example, one systematic review of randomized controlled trials examining the efficacy of traditional acupuncture, published in the journal Spine in 2013, showed that acupuncture consistently reduced pain and improved function, when used alone or in addition to other approaches.

 As the evidence keeps adding up, treatment guidelines now recommend the use of acupuncture as a stand-alone approach, able to treat the majority of back pain cases by itself (though some cases will benefit still more from conjoint treatment, with physiotherapy or chiropractic in addition to acupuncture).
-The most recent guidelines for treatment of back pain, issued to doctors by the American College of Physicians and the American Pain Society, explicitly states acupuncture has “proven benefits” for patients who don’t get better with self-care.
+The most recent guidelines for the treatment of back pain, issued to doctors by the American College of Physicians and the American Pain Society, explicitly states acupuncture has “proven benefits” for patients who don’t get better with self-care.

 Some treatment approaches for back pain that are proven to work well — that is, have measurably large effects in repeated studies — include: